Richard Howson: CEO of Carillion (2011-2017)

 The report also recommended that the Insolvency Service should consider whether the former Carillion directors, including Howson, could be disqualified from acting as a director.

 The parliamentary process and findings have been questioned by former Carillion executives as lacking in objectivity and thoroughness, treating a highly complex situation in an incomplete manner.
 Howson (whose letters were published by the select committees on 12 July 2018) contends that Carillion was a victim of its public sector clients and that “any analysis as to the causes of the failure of Carillion is not complete without looking at how government and the wider public sector procured services from Carillion and failed to administer payments.”

 In November 2020, the Financial Conduct Authority said some Carillion directors had "acted recklessly" and released "misleadingly positive" market updates before it collapsed.
 As a result, the FCA said it had sent notices to some (unnamed) former Carillion directors warning of possible enforcement action (possible sanctions include public censure, fines and suspensions from holding certain positions).
 In January 2021, the Insolvency Service said it would seek to ban eight former Carillion directors, including Howson, from holding senior boardroom positions.
 In July 2022, the FCA announced it had decided to fine Howson £397,800; the former director appealed against the penalty, and in July 2025, it was announced the appeal would be heard in February 2026.
+Shortly before his appeal was due to be heard at London’s Upper Tribunal on 16 February 2026, Howson withdrew his FCA challenge and agreed a fine reduced to £237,700, reflecting his cooperation with the FCA and a recalculation of his earnings.
+The FCA said Howson "acted recklessly and was knowingly concerned in breaches by Carillion of the Market Abuse Regulation and the Listing Rules."

 In October 2023, the Insolvency Service announced Howson had been disqualified from being a director of a UK company for eight years for his conduct as a director of Carillion.

 Other directorships

 Howson became a non-executive director of Wood Group in April 2016, but resigned on 17 January 2018, following the collapse of Carillion.

 Banned from being a director of a UK company, Howson was appointed construction president of an American contractor - Tampa, Florida-based TECfusions - in January 2024.
+He was appointed to the role by the CEO, Simon Tusha, a convicted felon.
 In July 2025, he was reported to be still based in Tampa.